MixmasterFresh/llvm-spirv/docs/index.rst

 :doc:`NVPTXUsage`
    This document describes using the NVPTX back-end to compile GPU kernels.

-:doc:`R600Usage`
+:doc:`AMDGPUUsage`
-   This document describes how to use the R600 back-end.
+   This document describes how to use the AMDGPU back-end.

 :doc:`StackMaps`
   LLVM support for mapping instruction addresses to the location of